How to Build a Mission-Based Brand in the ‘New Roaring 20s’

 The times, to paraphrase Bob Dylan, definitely seem to be changing.
-It is remarkable to have observed a growing number of global brands stepping into the political arena over the last few years, spiking during last summer’s racial reckoning, and again in recent weeks as state legislatures pass laws that limit access to voting.
+It is remarkable to have observed a growing number of global brands stepping into the political arena over the last few years.
 In the past larger brands have been especially cautious about the causes they support, often choosing uncontroversial areas, side-stepping issues they regard as divisive, and avoiding politics altogether (at least overtly; lobbying behind the scenes is a different matter altogether).

 Consumers though, especially the younger audiences—Millennials and Gen Z—are increasingly looking to brands to take a stand and to engage in social and environmental issues.
 “Brands are so embedded in our lives now, people look to those companies with whom they feel connected to stand for something, to use their platform to make a difference,” observes Lisa Farr Johnstone, co-founder, and mission-lead for OPTIMIST Drinks, an LA-based non-alcoholic beverage brand.
 “It certainly helps inform my consumer choices across the board.
 The feminist rallying cry—the personal is political—has morphed into ‘the purchase is political.’
 I don’t mean political in the limited red versus blue sense here, I am talking about the ‘body politic,’ society as a whole.
 I will avoid many products specifically because I know the company’s record on the environment, or on workers’ rights.”